Who’s hiring and who’s looking to be hired?

 4. Are you applying for other jobs?

 This question is great for showing how honest candidates are, and how invested they are in this position.
 If they say ‘yes’, though, this doesn’t mean it’s the end of the line.
 It just means that you may need to negotiate with their future employer to ensure the candidate is happy and will accept their first offer.
 With that said, not only is this question good for seeing how to play your hand, it’s also good for seeing how much this candidate wants this job.
 So, even if they’re not suited for this position, it might be able to guide you and them into the right position after all.

-Our final question you should be asking in your job interviews
+The final question you should be asking in your job interviews

 The final question we use time and time again in interviews is “Have you already taken Packfinder?”

-And yes, we are biased.
+And yes, I am biased.
 Packfinder is our very own soft-skill assessment that discovers a candidate’s potential success in various positions.
 But it’s the most effective way to ensure a candidate is going to be happy and up for the challenges that will arise in their new position.
 After all, it asks the most basic questions for you, so you can spend more time asking deeper questions.

 Not only does Packfinder ask self-reflective questions that measure a candidate’s strengths and preferences, but it further asks questions that measure their accuracy in their responses.
 After all, some candidates feel like they need to respond to questions to please their employer.
 Packfinder does things a bit differently.

 Instead of relying on a standard survey, Packfinder allows candidates to really discover their behavioral tendencies and preferences in the workplace, even unconscious ones.
 To do so, Packfinder asks a set number of questions, but phrases them in different contexts to examine a candidate’s consistency and confidence.
 These are the responses that may surprise you and even the candidate themselves!